 From the short axis localizer scan, prescribe a single ECG-gated slice through the apex through the center of the left ventricle.
 This is a 10-15 second breath-hold (Figure 41).
 The resultant image is a low-resolution horizontal long axis view of all four chambers of the heart.
 Note that this is not the long axis view used for diagnosis (Figure 42).

-Figure 41.
-Slice through the apex and center of the left ventricle.
+center of the left ventricle.